05 Oct 40%

 The shuttle didn’t respond – it seemed like it wasn’t big on words, when action was sufficient.
 Immediately, thin green lines and numbers appeared in front of me, where the wall should be, showing everything I asked for, and then some.
 As I hoped, it helped to get a sense of a barrier between me and the outside.
 This had to be good enough.

 I studied the joystick.
 It looked more complicated than normal, especially at its base, which in itself appeared movable.
 I suspected that beside the usual tilting along the left-right and forward-backward axes the joystick could slide as a whole unit in all directions, including up-down.
-I gripped the joystick and tentatively tried moving it along its different degrees of freedom.
+I gripped the joystick and tentatively tried moving it along its different degrees of freedom, trying to figure out how it works.

 Well, it was time to see if I got it right.